Xilinx/XRT/src/runtime_src/doc/toc/vsec.rst

 Creating VM with virt-manager
 #############################

- - run "qemu-system-x86_64 -machine help", and see q35 is supported. otherwise, it means the qemu version is too old.
+ - run ``qemu-system-x86_64 -machine help``, and see q35 is supported. otherwise, it means the qemu version is too old.
 Please upgrade qemu to newer version
  - start virt-manager, during VM creation, make sure choose 'Customize configuration before install'

  - Before 'Begin installation', make sure the chipset is 'q35'